 Our main reading scheme is Oxford Reading Tree, but is supplemented with other schemes.
 These books build on the children's phonic and key word knowledge to help them become confident readers.
 The children also have access to the library so they can take books home on loan.
 Children’s reading is also supported by both parents and children participating in our home/school shared reading scheme and phonics homework.

 To aid writing, we initially concentrate on supporting the children’s physical development to ensure that they have sufficient gross and fine motor control to enable them to be competent writers.
 We then encourage children to write in their play and to mark make.

 Children are taught specific writing skills and genres in adult led sessions and then they are encouraged to use these skills to write in their play.

 We teach the children to form their letters in cursive script.

 In our Early Years classes we develop our children’s understanding of maths via practical investigations and problem solving.
-Children are given time to practise and improve their skills in counting numbers, calculating simple addition and subtraction problems, and to describe shapes, space, and measures, in both teacher directed or child initiated activities.
+Children are given time to practise and improve their skills in counting and recognising quantities and numbers, calculating simple addition and subtraction problems, and to describe shapes, space, and measures, in both teacher directed or child initiated activities.
 Throughout the year the children develop their understanding of more precise mathematical vocabulary and more complex concepts in order to solve a wider range of problems.